Looking For Psychodynamic Psychotherapists!

 Preferred Qualifications

-• At least basic understanding of psychoanalytic concepts (e.g., unconscious, drives, transference, countertransference, defense mechanisms, enactment, object relations)
+• An understanding of psychoanalytic theories, ideas, and concepts (e.g., unconscious, drives, transference, countertransference, identification, defenses, enactments, object relations)

 • Demonstrated interest in psychoanalytic theory and practice (e.g., candidate has taken additional training or attended events beyond what graduate school provided)